 Table Physical Name - The physical (SQL) name of each database table.
 Required, must be unique within each database.
 A table name may contain a maximum of 30 characters.
 A table name may not contain any spaces or underscores.
 A table name may not be a SQL Server reserved keyword.

 A table name should be as connotative as possible.
 Don’t choose a shorter name over a longer name at the expense of clarity.
 A table name should accurately reflect what a table records.
 In general, table names should be singular rather than plural, e.g. "mapunit" rather than "mapunits".

+Basically the logical name but without underscore

 Table Label - A descriptive business oriented name for a database table.
 A table label may contain a maximum of 80 characters.
 A table label may contain any valid printable character.
 Required, must be unique within each database.

+Basically the physical name, but capitalize each word, add space, and spell it out

 Table Help Text - A narrative description of each table.
 The help text should make the purpose of this table clear to all potential audiences, which may include both end-users and developers.